google-gemini/angular-draw-it-sample/README.md

 ```

 In the text box with placeholder "API key" enter your Gemini API key.
 You can find instructions how to use the app under "Instructions" when you open the user interface.

+## API key privacy

+Calling the Google AI Gemini API directly from the app frontend is recommended for prototyping only.
+We strongly recommend that you only call the Google AI Gemini API server-side to keep your API key safe.
+You risk potentially exposing your API key to malicious actors if you embed the API key directly in your web, mobile, or desktop app or fetch it remotely at runtime.

+Find an example how to do this in the following [Gemini tutorials](https://ai.google.dev/gemini-api/docs/get-started).